Come Give Your Love to Me

-"Come Give Your Love to Me" is the second single from Janet Jackson's self-titled debut album Janet Jackson (1982).
+"Come Give Your Love to Me" is the second single from Janet Jackson's self-titled debut album (1982).
 The song was written by Glen Barbee and Charmaine Sylvers.

 It peaked at number fifty-eight on the U.S. pop chart, seventeen on the R&B chart, and thirty on the dance chart.
 Following Janet's breakthrough in 1986 with the album Control, the song was included as a b-side on the 1986 single "When I Think of You".

+Critical reception

 Billboard called it "a lean rock number in the electronic new-music style, sparsely arranged."